littleosbook/aenix/doc/book/paging.md

 translates these linear addresses onto the physical address space, and determines access rights and how the memory should be cached.

-## Some theory

-TODO: Link to some websites and/or books...

 ## Why paging?

 Paging is the most common technique used in x86 to enable virtual memory.